Extracurricular Activities for Students with Disabilities

 The students at Crotched Mountain School always have something to do.
 During school, after school, evenings and weekends, students have an array of activities to choose from that not only engage and entertain, but also support and advance individual physical, social and academic skills and goals.

-What is indeed fun is also healthful – from adaptive dance, drumming circles, physical education and competitive sports to theater arts, festivals and gardening – students’ time after school and on weekends is well spent among friends, family and caring and knowledgeable staff members.
+What is indeed fun is also educational and healthy – from adaptive dance, physical education, competitive sports, theater arts, festivals and gardening – students’ time after school and on weekends is well spent among friends, family and caring and knowledgeable staff members.
 Activities are carefully planned and adapted by professionals in the arts, education and recreation so that each student can participate to the fullest extent.
 Activities are designed to reinforce skills, meet sensory needs, build self-esteem and provide social interaction.

 Arts Programs Stimulate Creativity